Spotlight on seniors: Why need an early retirement planning?

 - Physical health

 It is important to keep your body fit and also eat a well-balanced diet in your retirement.
 This will keep you strong from falling ill, and aids in slowing down muscle atrophy which often affects your posture and walking.
 Being physically healthy means fewer visits to the doctor or hospitals, and reduces need for elderly care in the later years in life.
-This way, you can enjoy your retirement, traveling leisurely and celebrating milestones of your loved ones.
+This way, you can enjoy your retirement, travelling leisurely and celebrating milestones of your loved ones.
 If you are approaching retirement and not done much about your physical health, now is the time!

 - Financial health